 Safety Options for Robotic Systems

-There are very specific safety parameters to follow when integrating the robotic automation system.
+There are specific safety regulations to follow when integrating the robotic automation system.
 Items such as fencing, arc glare shield, and dividers will help to increase worker safety.
 Contact Robots.com experts today to get started with the safety options.

 Safety equipment is an essential part of any robotic system or workcell to ensure the protection of your workers while your robot is in motion.
-There are a variety of safety options on the market today that will keep workers safe – physical barriers like fencing, arc glare shield, and dividers, as well as invisible barriers like light curtains and area scanners.
+There are a variety of safety options on the market today that will keep workers safe.

 Safety features for robot systems